Expressivity of Spiking Neural Networks: Main results

-A broad class of ANNs based on a wide range of activation functions such as ReLU generate CPWL mappings \citep{daub_fractals_2020}, \citep{DeVore2020NNApproximation}.
+A broad class of ANNs based on a wide range of activation functions such as ReLU generate CPWL mappings \citep{daub_fractals_2020, DeVore2020NNApproximation}.
 In other words, these ANNs partition the input domain into regions, the so-called linear regions, on which an affine function represents the neural network's realization.
-We show that SNNs also express CPWL mappings under very general conditions.
-The proof of the statement can be found in the Appendix \ref{sec:realizationSNNs_appendix}. \begin{theorem} Any SNN $\Phi$ realizes a CPWL function provided that the sum of synaptic weights of each neuron is positive and the encoding scheme is a CPWL function. \end{theorem}
+Analyzing the firing mapping introduced in Definition \ref{def:firingMap}, we find that LSNNs exhibit a similar behaviour although the continuity is not necessarily maintained.
+The proof of the statement can be found in Appendix \ref{sec:realizationSNNs_appendix}. \begin{theorem} Let $\Phi = ((W^1, D^1, \Theta^1), (W^2, D^2, \Theta^2), \dots, (W^L, D^L, \Theta^L))$ be an LSNN.
+The firing mapping $t_\Phi$ is PWL.
+If additionally